HynDuf/dotfiles/README.md

 ### <samp>Sxhkd Keybindings</samp>

-This is some of main keybindings in my [`sxhkdrc keybindings`](https://github.com/HynDuf7/dotfiles/blob/main/.config/sxhkd/sxhkdrc) of you happen to use it:
+This is some of main keybindings in my [`sxhkdrc keybindings`](https://github.com/HynDuf7/dotfiles/blob/main/.config/sxhkd/sxhkdrc) if you happen to use it:

 |Action|Keybinding|
 |---|---|